scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDLLedger.md

 ### Check if your contract and function follow guidelines

-You should check if your contract and function follow the guidelines:
+To check if your contract and function follow the guidelines, see the following:

 * [A Guide on How to Write a Good Contract for ScalarDL](https://github.com/scalar-labs/scalardl/blob/master/docs/how-to-write-contract.md)
 * [A Guide on How to Write Function for ScalarDL](https://github.com/scalar-labs/scalardl/blob/master/docs/how-to-write-function.md)

 ### Versioning contracts

-When you register a contract once, you cannot overwrite the existing contract.
+After you register a contract, you cannot overwrite that existing contract.
 So, you should consider the versioning of contracts.
-We recommend one of the following two methods:
+We recommend one of the following two methods.

 #### Versioning by using `Class Name`